English

 At Shephalbury Park, we follow the Little Wandle Letters and Sounds Revised phonics programme, with children in EYFS and KS1 participating in a daily phonics session.
 Children in Nursery develop the foundation skills for phonics, with teaching based on Phase 1 of Letters and Sounds.

 Children in Reception and KS1 are taught in small groups, accurately matched to their starting points through our half-termly assessments.
-Children requiring further support participate in additional Little Wandle Keep Up sessions to ensure they make progress.
-All staff have received training to teach the Little Wandle Letters and Sounds Revised phonics programme.
+Children requiring further support participate in additional Little Wandle Keep Up or Catch Up sessions to ensure they make progress.
+Our staff have received training to teach the Little Wandle Letters and Sounds Revised phonics programme.

 Reading

 Children across the school take part in a daily adult-led guided reading session.
 In Nursery, children participate in a whole class session, developing their love of reading and understanding of books.
-As they move into Reception and KS1, children’s guided reading takes place in small groups, using the Little Wandle Letters and Sounds Revised reading books.
-Across KS2, guided reading is predominantly taught as a whole class with smaller groups receiving additional support where this is required.
+As they move into Reception and Year 1, children’s guided reading takes place in small groups, using the Little Wandle Letters and Sounds Revised reading books.
+In Year 2 and into Year 3, children are taught to develop their reading and comprehension skills through the Little Wandle Fluency Scheme.
+In year 2 and across KS2, guided reading is predominantly taught as a whole class with smaller groups receiving additional support where this is required.